 Handling Complaints – Don’t Panic Mr Mainwaring

-It’s worth thinking about how you deal with complaints if they should occur and have procedures in place in order for you and your staff to process these complaints in a timely and efficient manner.
-Job one is to not panic and go into a tail spin – your customers will not necessarily be appeased by your panic as it does not build confidence.
+It’s worth thinking about how you deal with complaints if they should occur and having procedures in place in order for you and your staff to process these complaints in a timely and efficient manner.
+Job one is to not panic and go into a tailspin – your customers will not necessarily be appeased by your panic as it does not build confidence.